descyphy/Modified_SAT_Attack_on_Logic_Locking/README.md

 - `source/src/solver.cpp`: Both the DIP and the correct output of the DIP are now printed to the standard output.
 - `source/src/ckt.cpp`: Commented out line 1802 `rewrite_buffers()`.

 - The binaries in the `bin` folder are copied directly from the original repo and NOT compiled from the modified source code.
-Any user who wants to use the modified tool must go through the compiling process mentioned in `COMPILE`.
+Any user who wants to use the modified tool must go through the compiling process mentioned in `COMPILING.md`.

 ---------------